2023 Six Nations Championship

 The men's 2023 Six Nations Championship (known as the Guinness Six Nations for sponsorship reasons) was the 24th Six Nations Championship, an annual rugby union competition contested by the men's national teams of England, France, Ireland, Italy, Scotland and Wales.
 It was the 129th edition of the competition (including all its previous incarnations as the Home Nations Championship and Five Nations Championship).
 France entered the tournament as defending champions, having won the Grand Slam in 2022.

 Ireland won the tournament for a 15th time, along with a 13th Triple Crown and a fourth Grand Slam; it was also the first time they won the title in Dublin.
 In beating England in their final game on 18 March, Ireland completed a full set of consecutive victories over all the other tier-one international sides.
 In total 91 tries were scored in this edition of the competition, a Championship record.
+Ireland's tally of twenty seven points, only one less than the possible maximum of twenty eight, was the highest points total in the competitions history since it adopted the rugby bonus point system.
+Only Scotland denied Ireland a try bonus point in their five matches.